Planck 2015 results. XIV. Dark energy and modified gravity: Conclusions

-We have thus presented the first systematic analysis of DE and MG models, for a variety of models, data sets and numeri\-cal codes.
-This sets the state of the art for future tests.
 There are several ways in which the analysis can be extended.
 We have made an effort to (at least start) to put some order in the variety of theoretical frameworks discussed in literature.
-There are of course scenarios not included in this picture that deserve future attention, such as additional cosmologies within the EFT (and Horndeski) framework, other massive gravity models (see \cite{2014LRR....17....7D} for a recent review), general violations of Lorentz invariance as a way to modify GR \citep{Audren:2014hza}, non-local gravity (which, for some choices of the action, appears to fit \Planck\ 2013 data sets \citep{2014arXiv1411.7692D} as well as \LCDM, although there is no connection to a fundamental theory available at present); models of bigravity \citep{2012JHEP...02..126H} appear to be affected by instabilities in the gravitational wave sector \citep{2014arXiv1412.5979C} and are not considered in this paper.
+There are of course scenarios not included in this picture that deserve future attention, such as additional cosmologies within the EFT (and Horndeski) framework, Galileons (see for example \cite{2014JCAP...08..059B}), other massive gravity models (see \cite{2014LRR....17....7D} for a recent review), general violations of Lorentz invariance as a way to modify GR \citep{Audren:2014hza}, non-local gravity (which, for some choices of the action, appears to fit \Planck\ 2013 data sets \citep{2014arXiv1411.7692D} as well as \LCDM, although there is no connection to a fundamental theory available at present); models of bigravity \citep{2012JHEP...02..126H} appear to be affected by instabilities in the gravitational wave sector \citep{2014arXiv1412.5979C} (see also \cite{2015PhLB..748...37A}) and are not considered in this paper.
 In addition to extending the range of theories, which requires new numerical codes, future tests should verify whether all the assumptions (such as stability constraints, as pointed out in the text) in the currently available codes are justified.
 Further promising input may come from data sets such as WL and BAO/RSD, that allow to tighten considerably constraints on MG models in which perturbations are modified.
+With the data available at the time of this paper, there seems to be no significant trend (at more than 3 standard deviations) that compensates any possible tension in $\sigma_8$ or $H_0$ by favouring Modified Gravity; nevertheless, this issue will need to be further investigated in the future.
 We also anticipate that these constraints will strengthen with future releases of the \Planck\ data, including improved likelihoods for polarization and new likelihoods, not available at the time of this paper, such as ISW, ISW-lensing and $B$-mode polarization, all of which can be used to further test MG scenarios.